top of page

 Phase-variable methyltransferases

 Fig. 1.
-Phase-variable methyltransferase systems increase phenotypic heterogeneity and promote pathogen survival.
+Phase-variable methyltransferase systems increase subpopulation heterogeneity and promote pathogen survival.

 Funding: